TRNR: Task-Driven Image Rain and Noise Removal with a Few Images Based on Patch Analysis: Experiments

 \subsection{Comparisons on Real-World Dataset}

-Although the proposed MSResNet trained with the TRNR has shown great performance on synthetic datasets while requiring fewer images for training, the generalization ability of MSResNet on real-world images is unknown.
-Therefore, we compare DNNet-TRNR with recent image rain removal methods on real-world rainy images collected from \cite{Yang2017Jorder,Wang2019SPAnet}, and \cite{CGAN}.
-MSResNet-TRNR for real-world image rain removal is trained on Rain800-S. Fig. \ref{fig:real-rain} provides 7 real-word image rain removal examples.
-As can be seen from Fig. \ref{fig:real-rain}, MSResNet-TRNR can better remove rain streaks and recover background compared with ReHEN \cite{Yang2019acm}, DCSFN \cite{DCSFN}, BRN~\cite{BRN2020TIP}, MPReNet \cite{MPRNet}.
+Although the proposed MSResNet trained utilizing the TRNR has shown great performance on synthetic datasets while requiring fewer images for training, the generalization ability of MSResNet on real-world images is still unknown.
+Therefore, we compare MSResNet-TRNR with recent image rain removal methods on real-world rainy images collected from \cite{Yang2017Jorder,Wang2019SPAnet}, and \cite{CGAN}.
+MSResNet-TRNR tested on real-world image rain removal is trained on Rain800-S. Fig. \ref{fig:real-rain} provides 7 real-word image rain removal examples.
+As can be seen from Fig. \ref{fig:real-rain}, MSResNet-TRNR can better remove rain streaks and recover background compared with ReHEN, DCSFN, BRN, and MPReNet.
 Note that MSResNet-TRNR is trained on Rain800-S with only 280 images.
 Hence, the real-world image rain removal results prove that MSResNet-TRNR can generalize well on real-world occasions.